Who is Tom Walker? Meet the Love Island series 5 contestant and model

 What is Tom looking for in the Love Island villa?

-Asked who he has his eye on in the villa, Tom revealed: “I like the new girls – Maura is a cannon.
+Asked before he entered who he had his eye on in the villa, Tom revealed: “I like the new girls – Maura is a cannon.
 She’s gone in there and torn it up.
 She might be a bit too hot to handle!
 I really like Elma.
 She’s got a look I tend to go for.
 From day one I liked the look of Lucie, although she seems pretty happy and settled with Joe.
 I’ll find out whether she is when I get in.”

 Tom’s celebrity crush is Our Girl’s Michelle Keegan, and asked about his ideal woman he said: “Someone that I can be myself around.
 I don’t have to play anything up or play anything down.
 Someone who has got an energy for life, enjoys travelling and socialising.”